-To ensure the longevity of your jewels, it's best to store it in a jewellery box or an enclosed area where there are no other metals, as this could scratch your item or wear down the metal and its prongs.
+To ensure the longevity of your jewels, when it's not being worn, it's best to store your jewellery in a jewellery box or an enclosed area where there are no other metals, as this could scratch your item or wear down the metal and its prongs.

-Please bring your fine jewellery in to our repair department in store, for periodic maintenance which includes a thorough checking and cleaning.
+Please bring your fine jewellery in to our repair department at our Fergus shop, for periodic maintenance which includes a thorough checking and cleaning.

-We also offer rhodium plating services.
-Rhodium plating is a process used to coat the existing metal of your jewellery to give it a shiny and clean look- like a brand new ring!
+We also offer rhodium plating services through our repair department in Fergus.
+Rhodium plating is a process used to coat the existing metal of your jewellery to give it a shiny white and clean look- like a brand new ring!
 All gold is naturally yellow, so even white gold will have a faint yellow tinge to it.
-If you prefer the look of pure bright white jewellery, then rhodium plating is a great option.
+If you prefer the look of pure bright white jewellery, then rhodium plating is a great option for you.